Coskntkk/TicTacToe-Game/README.md

  A tic-tac-toe game made with python with a learning AI.
  When played, if player wons the game, AI deletes it's last move from its "moves pool".

+# TO COME -->
+# Moves will be stored in CSV instead of .txt

 # UPDATES -->
 # 06.03.21
     # simple win mechanic is implemented.